-Almost all life insurance companies require that new policyholders undergo a medical examination before their insurance policy is activated.
-This exam, also known as a paramedical examination, is used to determine your current medical condition and your life expectancy.
+A life insurance medical exam is a special examination required by some life insurance companies on some policies.
+This exam, also known as a paramedical examination, is used to determine your current medical condition and therefore estimate your life expectancy.
 The results of this exam along with your medical records are used to assign your health rating by the underwriting department, which will be used to determine your monthly (or annual) life insurance premiums.

-While the exam can create a lot of anxiety for many clients, it does not need to.
+People do not need to be afraid of the medical exam!
+It is very low-key and the examiners are highly trained nurses who have performed many exams.
+Nothing is intrusive or painful about the examination and it is relatively easy to get through.
+While the exam can create a lot of anxiety for many clients, it certainly doesn’t need to.
 If you understand what is checked during an exam and why they are checking your health you will take the mystery out of the process.
 Your exam information is 100% private and can not be released to anyone due to HIPAA regulations.

-Is it possible to get a policy without a medical exam?
+- Can you get a policy without an exam?

 What Do Insurance Companies Check For In The Medical Exam?

 There is no industry standard when it comes to medical exams.
 Different life insurance companies will check for different things when they examine you.
 There may also be a different exam process within the same company for policies of different sizes.
+A larger policy will require a more detailed exam than a smaller policy.
 With that being said, the typical exam usually entails:

 The blood test is usually only taken for larger policies and looks for: